-(3) If the owner of land cannot be easily contacted, a consent may be given for the land by the land's occupier.
+(3) If the owner of land can not be easily contacted, a consent may be given for the land by the land's occupier.

-Examples of the owner not being easily contacted-

-1. The owner does not live in Australia and there is no known current overseas address for the owner.

-2. The owner is travelling in Australia and there is no known current address for the owner.

-(4) Consent under this section may be given on conditions.

-(5) The holder of a consent must comply with the consent's conditions.
+- 1. The owner does not live in Australia and there is no known current overseas address for the owner. - 2.
+The owner is travelling in Australia and there is no known current address for the owner. - (4) Consent under this section may be given on conditions. - (5) The holder of a consent must comply with the consent's conditions.